-Similar to dram shop laws are social host liability laws, which hold the hosts of private functions liable for injuries (or death) caused by their negligence in serving alcohol and/or failing to prevent an impaired guest from driving.
+Similar to dram shop laws are social host liability laws.
+These laws hold the hosts of private functions liable for injuries or wrongful deaths caused by their negligence in serving alcohol or failing to prevent an impaired guest from driving.

-In one such case, a New Jersey jury awarded $135 million to the family of a girl paralyzed in 1999 after a drunk driver collided with the car in which she was riding.
-The drunk driver reportedly had a blood-alcohol concentration that was double the legal limit after leaving a New York Giants football game.
-It was determined that the concessionaire at Giants' Stadium shared the liability for the victim's serious injury.
+For example, a New Jersey jury awarded $135 million to the family of a girl paralyzed in 1999 after a drunk driver collided with the motor vehicle in which she was riding.
+The drunk driver had left a New York Giants football game and reportedly had a blood alcohol concentration (BAC) that was double the legal limit at the time of the wreck.
+The jury determined that the concessionaire at Giants Stadium shared dram shop liability for the victim's serious injury.

 Proving Fault in a Dram Shop Case

-But proving fault of the alcohol vendor is a relatively difficult task.
-For example, how do bartenders know whether a patron is drinking on an empty stomach, has a low tolerance or was intoxicated before entering the establishment?
-How do they know the patron even drove a car?
+Proving the fault of an alcohol vendor is a relatively difficult task in a dram shop case.
+Dram shop claims raise complex questions.
+For instance, how should bartenders know whether a patron is drinking on an empty stomach or has a low tolerance for alcohol?
+And was a patron intoxicated before entering the establishment?
+How does a bartender know whether a patron plans to drive a car?

-Plaintiffs invoking the Illinois Dramshop Act, to give an example, must be able to prove the following at trial:
+A person seeking to impose liability under the Illinois Dram Shop Act, for example, must be able to prove the following at trial:

-- Proof of sale of alcohol to the patron
+- Proof of sale of alcohol to the intoxicated patron

 - Proximate cause between the alcohol sale and intoxication

-- Intoxication was at least one cause of the third-party damages
+- That intoxication was at least one cause of the third-party damages

-Not all dram shop laws are the same - in fact they can differ quite a bit.
-States that do impose a dram shop laws may define specific terms in their statutes differently.
-Words like "guest or patron" and retailer can carry different meanings.
+Not all dram shop laws are the same.
+They can differ quite a bit.
+States that have dram shop laws may define specific terms in their statutes differently.
+Words such as "guest," "patron," and "retailer" can carry different meanings.

-One commanality is often the application of the “obvious intoxication test,” where a retailer knew or should have known that the patron was so intoxicated that more alcohol would cause danger to himself or to others.
+The so-called obvious intoxication test is commonly applied.
+This test evaluates whether a retailer knew or should have known that a patron was so intoxicated that more alcohol would cause danger to that person or others.

-Currently 43 states and the District of Columbia have some sort of dram shop law in effect, varying in scope.
-Those states without dram shop laws are Delaware, Kansas, Louisiana, Maryland, Nebraska, Nevada, South Dakota and Virginia.
+As of 2023, 42 states and the District of Columbia have dram shop laws in effect.
+The scope of these state laws varies.
+The states without dram shop laws are Delaware, Kansas, Louisiana, Maryland, Nebraska, Nevada, South Dakota, and Virginia.
+Liability claims for retailers that serve underage patrons may still apply even without full dram shop laws.
 See the DUI Laws and Resources section to learn more about the DUI laws in your state.